Fraunhofer Institute for Open Communication Systems: History

 FOKUS was founded in 1988 as a research establishment for Open Communication Systems and an institute of the former "Gesellschaft für Mathematik und Datenverarbeitung GmbH" (GMD, Society for Mathematics and Data Processing).
 Since the merger of GMD with Fraunhofer in July 2001, FOKUS has been an institute of the Fraunhofer Society.
 In 2012, the three ICT institutes FOKUS, FIRST and ISST Berlin were brought together under the name of Fraunhofer FOKUS.

-In October 2014, Prof. Dr. Manfred Hauswirth was appointed Director of the Fraunhofer Institute for Open Communication Systems FOKUS in Berlin.
-The executive board of the Fraunhofer-Gesellschaft has decided to appoint Dr. Tom Ritter as deputy director of the Fraunhofer Institute for Open Communication Systems FOKUS.
-The computer scientist took over his position in November 2019 and supports the managing director of the institute, Prof. Dr. Manfred Hauswirth, in his various tasks.
+In October 2014, Prof. Dr. Manfred Hauswirth was appointed Executive Director of the Fraunhofer FOKUS.
+Fraunhofer-Gesellschaft appointed Dr. Tom Ritter, a computer scientist, as deputy director and he commenced in November 2019.

 Main research areas

 Fraunhofer FOKUS develops vendor-neutral solutions for ICT systems.
 The institute focusses on practice-oriented research and development of digital interconnectivity.
 Fraunhofer FOKUS cooperates with business enterprises and public administration to support digitisation through research.
 It also carries out research into some of the key challenges to social development and the smart cities of the future, such as access to information, the sustainable and efficient use of resources, networked mobility and a modern public administration system.
 Research activities focus on inter-operable, user-centred domain and inter-organizational solutions.

 The Session Initiation Protocol (SIP), for example, which has become the standard for Voice over IP and Internet telephony, was originally developed at Fraunhofer FOKUS.
 Fraunhofer FOKUS also played a significant role in the introduction of the new ID card in Germany in 2010.
+Fraunhofer FOKUS has also developed and provided important solutions for the German and European ecosystem in the field of quantum computing—the higher-level programming language Qrisp (embedded DSL in Python) is one of the first programming languages worldwide to enable abstract, hardware-independent development of quantum algorithms.

-Business Units
+Business units

 The success of the institute is based on an organization comprising different business units: